Snidely Whiplash

 Snidely Whiplash is a fictional character who originally appeared as the main antagonist in the Dudley Do-Right of the Mounties segments of the animated television series The Rocky and Bullwinkle Show.
 He is the archenemy of Dudley Do-Right.
 He was listed among the 100 greatest characters in television animation.

+The segment of The Comic Strips of Television in which Snidely (named Sydney "The Snake" Snodgrass) first appears.

+Actors

 The character was voiced by Hans Conried in the original cartoon series.
 Alfred Molina played Whiplash in the 1999 live-action film version Dudley Do-Right.

+Character and habits

 Whiplash is the stereotypical villain in the style of stock characters found in silent films and earlier stage melodrama, wearing black clothing and a top hat and with a handlebar moustache.
 Whiplash's henchman, Homer, usually wears a tuque.

 In the cartoon's opening segments, Whiplash is seen tying Nell Fenwick to a railroad track.
 Whiplash is obsessed with tying young women to railroad tracks; he has no reason to do so and realizes no gain, profit or advantage, but is simply compelled to do it.

 He is the antithesis of Do-Right, who is the archetype of goodness and a Royal Canadian Mounted Policeman (RCMP).
 On one occasion, typical of producer Jay Ward's sense of humor, Whiplash and Do-Right changed hats; Do-Right became the criminal supervillain who actually succeeds at crime and Whiplash became the RCMP hero for capturing the evil Do-Right.
 This role reversal is repeated in the 1999 film adaptation.